kdavidmoore/final-project/README.md

 ```javascript
 const pubAccessToken = 'myPublicAccessTokenString';
 ```
 When you create a Mapbox account, you will also need to go to the [Mapbox Editor](https://www.mapbox.com/studio/classic/projects/) and create a new project.
-Store the project ID assets/js/mapboxApi.js:
+Store the project ID in assets/js/mapboxApi.js:
 ```javascript
 const projectId = 'myMapboxEditorProjectId';
 ```